Residential Life

 8:00 a.m.
 Breakfast

 Students meet in their advisory groups on Mondays and Fridays for announcements.
-On Wednesdays and Thursdays students meet with their advisors mid-day for advisory, Chapel, and J-Block, an opportunity to learn and celebrate together.
+On Tuesdays, Wednesdays and Thursdays students meet with their advisors mid-day for advisory, Chapel, and J-Block, an opportunity to learn and celebrate together.
 (The J stands for joy!)

-8:45 a.m. - 9:05 a.m.
-Classes begin
+8:45 a.m. - 3:15 p.m.
+Classes

-6:30 p.m.
-Student Union open/Supply runs
+6:30 p.m. student union open/Supply runs

-9:30 p.m.
-Wind down
+9:15 p.m. wind down

-10:30 p.m.
-Lights out
+10:30 p.m. lights out